 Photo: MbDaniel Licensed under CC by 4.0

 American high schools can’t stop talking about bullying.
-As educators nationwide invest in the anti-bullying movement, youth are saturated with initiatives promoting tolerance and kindness, from school assemblies to their social media feeds.
-Despite the surge of bullying prevention programming in schools, bullying rates have not decreased.
-Over the past two decades, one-fifth of youth consistently report experiencing bullying annually, and these rates are higher for girls, LGBTQ teens, and those who are class disadvantaged.
-Why don’t these efforts work better?
+As educators nationwide invest in the anti-bullying movement, youth are saturated with initiatives promoting tolerance, kindness, and the responsibility to be active bystanders.
+Despite these efforts, bullying rates haven’t decreased.
+Why don’t they work better?
 Moreover, how do teens engage their lessons as they navigate coming of age online?